 MICHAEL BELL, PA, WCC

-When I am not working, I enjoy gardening, cooking, skiing, and spending time with my wife, daughter, and minature goldendoodle, Maya.
+When I am not working, I enjoy gardening, cooking, skiing, and spending time with my wife, daughter, and miniature golden-doodle, Maya.
 During the growing season, I can be found in overalls, gloves and hat, playing in the dirt and working the land.
-In the colder months, my duaghter races for a local ski team, so we cheer her on, and we also ski as a family all over New England.
-To be able to love the area where we live and take care of the people of my community has been somthing that has made me proud.
+In the colder months, my daughter races for a local ski team, so we cheer her on, and we also ski as a family all over New England.
+To be able to love the area where we live and take care of the people of my community has been something that has made me proud.
 I feel blessed to be able to live this life!

 ALI ROMEO, BSN, RN

 I was born and raised in Western Massachusetts.
 In recent years, I lived in Connecticut for 5 years and in New York for the past two years.
 I recently returned home to Western Massachusetts and am glad to be back in my old stopping grounds!

 My educational background includes receiving my Medical Assistant degree at the Salter School and graduating from American International College with a BSN in nursing.
 I am proud and honored to be a registered nurse.

 Professionally, I have worked in the medical field for almost 20 years in a gastroenterology office, a respiratory unit, coumadin, CHF, lipid, and device clinics, and a progressive care unit.
 I am thrilled to be apart of the New England Endovascular Center team!

 In my free time, I love spending time with my friends and family.